4th Tuesday of Every Month

-Do Not Submit Edgewater takes place in the back room of one of the neighborhood's warmest and most welcoming pubs.
-Arrive at 7:00 to sign up for a spot, and when your name is called, you will get 7 minutes on stage to tell any story you'd like.
-(Late arrivals can sign up as long as there are spots still available.
-The event ends at 9:30.)
+Arrive at 6:45 to sign up for a spot, and when your name is called, you will get 7 minutes on stage to share/tell/read anything you'd like.
+(Late arrivals can sign up as long as there are spots still available.)
+Listeners welcome.

 No experience necessary to participate.
+All ages welcome.

 Questions, comments, concerns or suggestions?
 Email us at [email protected]